 Starting the day & detail photos

-Timing tip: We like to start your day about 2 hours prior to the ceremony start time (without a first look), or 3 hours prior (if you’re planning on a first look) music at apple music.
+Timing tip: We like to start your day about 2 hours prior to the ceremony start time (without a first look), or 3 hours prior (if you’re planning on a first look).
 So for a 6pm ceremony start time, we would start at 3pm or 4pm.

 3:00pm – Start in bridal suite with details